-Nowadays I would ‘lift’ the whites out with a battery eraser, but I draw this many years ago and painstakingly draw around the dots, one by one.
+Nowadays I would ‘lift’ the whites out with a battery eraser, but I drew this many years ago and painstakingly drew around the dots, one by one.

-As I couldn’t use color to separate elements in the image I retained the grain in the paper to indicate the sandy seabed while smoothing the dolphin’s skin.
-The dolphin stood out more in my colored photo, I had to be careful not to lose it completely in monochrome.
-I used more contrast to compensate.
+As I couldn’t use color to separate elements in the image I retained the grain in the paper to indicate the sandy seabed while smoothing the dolphin’s skin with a paper stump.

-I also had to make it clear that the focal point, in this case, the dolphin’s head was above water.
+I also had to make it clear that the focal point, in this case, the dolphin’s head was above the water.
 Only the top of its head is in perspective.
-The rest of the body under water is distorted beneath the ripples.
+The rest of the body underwater is distorted beneath the ripples.

 It can be a challenge to draw a convincing animal underwater when viewed from above, the refractions may look great in a photo but bizarre in an illustration.
 Some judicious corrections may be required.

-It’s not quite the same but I can demonstrate the difference between reality and artistic license with the penguin drawing below.
+It’s not quite the same, but I can demonstrate the difference between reality vs artistic license with the penguin drawing below.

 The drawing on the left is an old sketch of a penguin, seen through a tank in the Singapore Zoo.
-The dislocated head on the right is how the photo (long since lost) really looked.
+The dislocated head on the right side is how the photo (long since lost) really looked.
+The head appears separated.

 You can imagine the looks of confusion if I’d presented the one on the right for sale as a finished drawing?
 No one would buy it.